 Personal Reminders When Visiting Your SSS Branch Office

 1. Go early.
 Make sure you don’t go to SSS office late lest you don’t get entertained anymore.
 For retirement claim, they will entertain up to 70 claimants only.
 If they have already reached the quota there is no way for you to get a queue number.

 In my case, I went there before 7:00 am because their office starts at 7:00 am and when I reached the branch office, I found outside the office, a long line of waiting people already so I went straight to line up with them.
 When the office opened at 7:00 all the waiting people were allowed entrance to the office but were asked to maintain the existing line for getting the queue number appropriate for a member’s type of transaction.

 2. Retirement Claim Counters are slow moving so be patient and bring food and water with you so you don't get hungry or else you can opt to go out to get some food and drinks from stores nearby.

 The number I got was number 27 and believe me I did not know that it will take more than half of my day before I was served.
 The next time I visited, I arrived in their office at 7:30 already so I got number 39 and it was already already 3:00 PM when the MSR was able to serve me.

 The moving of line will all depend on the case of each claimant.
 Some claimants have problematic cases, so the MSR would sometimes spend so much time before finishing their cases.
 Also the MSR's have to take lunch break alternately so during their respective break time, the counters are left with just one servicing MSR and so the waiting people have no choice but wait longer.

 3. Bring jacket or anything to cover yourself more.
-As the counters were slow moving and the office were cold.
-I was happy that I brought jacket otherwise it was a big discomfort to wait that long.
-So you might want to bring jacket also if in case your SSS branch office has cold aircon too and you can't tolerate too much cold also..
+The counters were slow moving and the office was cold so I was happy that I brought jacket, otherwise it would had been a big discomfort on my part as I really waited long.
+So you might want to bring jacket also if in case your SSS branch office has powerful air-condition and you can't tolerate too much cold just like me.